NisargP2002/ArtistSprintChainLink/README.md

 # Contracts
 # 1. MyERC721.sol
 This contract is an ERC-721 token contract representing unique art assets.
 It provides functionality to create new tokens with associated metadata.
-* Key Functions:
-  createToken: Creates a new ERC-721 token and assigns it to a specified recipient.
+* createToken: Creates a new ERC-721 token and assigns it to a specified recipient.

 # 2. ArtSprint.sol
 The ArtSprint contract manages art projects, investments, and the overall functionality of the ArtSprint platform.
 Users can create projects, invest in projects, and track their contributions.